-1. Example language: Thank you.
-I'd like to explore with you the connections between forests and climate change here in the Northwest. <share a bit about yourself, your passion for public lands and forests-but be sure to keep your intro brief>
+Example Language: Thank you.
+I'd like to explore with you the connections between forests and climate change here in the Northwest. <share a bit about yourself, your passion for public lands and forests-but be sure to keep your intro brief> To begin, I'd like to share a brief video with you about Broads and some of the basics of climate change. <begin video>